ETHDenver 2021 Judging Guidelines

 First Round - Team Guidelines

-- At least one team member must be present and set up at the assigned judging table (viewable February 14th at ethdenver.com/judging) by 10:00am.
-Other team members are welcome to walk around and see the other team submissions during the science fair.
+At least one team member must be present and set up at the team’s assigned Veertly room (accessible February 12th with room assignments posted at ethdenver.com/judging).
+Other team members are welcome to visit other team submissions during the science fair.

-- When the Open/Impact Judges arrive at your table, you have six minutes to greet them, present your project, and answer any questions.
-Judges will start a timer on a device facing you to help you pace your presentation.
-When the alarm rings, no additional conversation regarding your project can take place.
-This alarm is a hard stop for the sake of fairness.
+When the Open/Impact Judges arrive at your table, you have six minutes to greet them, present your project, and answer any questions.
+Judges will time the interaction to help you pace your presentation.
+No additional conversation regarding your project can take place once these six minutes are up.
+This hard stop is for the sake of fairness and timeliness, as there will be a lot of submissions to evaluate.
 For example: Greeting (1 min), Presentation (3 min), Questions (2 min).

-- The top 20 Open/Impact projects will be notified at 1:30pm, and will be invited to present their project on the main stage starting at 2:00pm in the final round.
+The top 20 Open projects will be notified between 1:00-1:30pm, and will be invited to present their project on the main stage starting at 2:00pm in the final round.

 First Round - Community Voting and Judge Guidelines

-- All Judges will be assigned to two-person judging groups by 9:30am based on:
+All Judges will be assigned to four-person judging groups by 9:30am based on:

-- Preference for Open or Impact Tracks (Judges are not guaranteed to judge their preferred track, as it will depend on received submissions)
+Preference for Open Track or Impact Bounty (Judges are not guaranteed to judge their preferred track, as it will depend on received submissions)

-2. At 9:30am, Judges will be assigned their teams and XP, and obtain their judging packet from the organizers with judging forms for each team.
+At 9:30am on Friday, February 12th, Judges will be assigned their teams, and obtain their judging materials from the organizers.

-- The Top 20 teams will be notified of their presenting order and must be waiting in the green room located directly right of the Rainbow Stage (Floor 1) when they are one of the next three teams to present.
+The Top 20 teams will be notified of their presenting order and must be ready when they are one of the next three teams to present.
 Teams will again have six minutes to provide their full presentation.

 Bounties - How to Win

 During the first round of judging, Bounty Judges will circulate separately to projects that have fulfilled their Bounty.
-If you completed a Bounty, please do not vacate your table until you are seen by the Bounty Judges.
+If you completed a Bounty, please do not vacate your Veertly room until you are seen by the Bounty Judges.

-- If no one is present at your table when the Bounty Judges arrive, your submission will be forfeit from Bounty Judging.
-We cannot predict how long it will take for Bounty Judges to get to your table, as it depends on how many entries each Bounty receives, so please be patient and take turns keeping at least one person present.
+If no one is present at your room when the Bounty Judges arrive, your submission will be forfeit from Bounty Judging.
+We cannot predict how long it will take for Bounty Judges to get to your room, as it depends on how many entries each Bounty receives, so please be patient and take turns keeping at least one person present.

 Bounty Judge Guidelines

-- After receiving the list of submissions, including table locations, at least one dedicated Bounty Judge will be deployed to visit all submitting teams within the 3 hour judging block.
+After receiving the list of submissions, including project locations, at least one dedicated Bounty Judge will be deployed to visit all submitting teams within the 3 hour judging block.

-- When you are done, submit your bounty winner(s) via the DAO and email final results to firstname.lastname@example.org.
+When you are done, submit your bounty winner(s) to firstname.lastname@example.org.
 We’ll put them in a presentation and present the winners during the Closing Ceremonies.

 Bounties will have a huge variety of prizes including swag, tokens, cash, and more, and will give you the opportunity to be announced on the main stage!

-Our continued experimentation and evolving judging methodology is an integral part of making ETHDenver 2020 the best out there.
-We sought to maximize community involvement, set fair judging criteria, recruit a diverse set of talented Judges, and establish clear guidelines to get the very best projects discovered and rewarded.
-We’re confident you’ll have a great time and look forward to seeing you all next month!
+Our continued experimentation and evolving judging methodology is an integral part of making ETHDenver 2021 the best out there.
+We sought to set fair judging criteria, recruit a diverse set of talented Judges, and establish clear guidelines to get the very best projects discovered and rewarded.
+We’re confident you’ll have a great time and look forward to seeing your creativity and hard work in action!